ThreeMammals/Ocelot/docs/features/requestaggregation.rst

     public interface IDefinedAggregator
     {
-        Task<DownstreamResponse> Aggregate(List<DownstreamResponse> responses);
+        Task<DownstreamResponse> Aggregate(List<HttpContext> responses);
     }

-With this feature you can pretty much do whatever you want because DownstreamResponse contains Content, Headers and Status Code.
-We can add extra things if needed just raise an issue on GitHub.
-Please note if the HttpClient throws an exception when making a request to a ReRoute in the aggregate then you will not get a DownstreamResponse for it but you would for any that succeed.
+With this feature you can pretty much do whatever you want because the HttpContext objects contain the results of all the aggregate requests.
+Please note if the HttpClient throws an exception when making a request to a ReRoute in the aggregate then you will not get a HttpContext for it but you would for any that succeed.
 If it does throw an exception this will be logged.

 Basic expecting JSON from Downstream Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^